infinitelyjames/Malx/README.md

 This tool is multi-threaded and allows for the tracking of the execution of large numbers of malware samples.
 ## Setup
 Dependencies needing to be installed can be found in `requirements.txt` and installed with `pip install -r requirements.txt`.
+Git should also be installed.
 Then, simply run with `python malx.py --help` (or `py malx.py --help`) for the supported commands.

 ## Example result